Čajniče Monastery

 The Čajniče Monastery with its Church of the Assumption of the Blessed Mother of God (Цркба успења пресвете богородице) is a Serbian Orthodox monastery located in Čajniče, Bosnia and Herzegovina, Republika Srpska.

 There are, actually, two churches side by side, the new and the old one.
-The old church dates from 15th century, and the new one was built in 1857.
+The old church dates from the end of the 16th possibly beginning of the 17th century, and the new one was built in 1857.
 The church is known for the miraculous icon of the Holy Virgin.
 This is the only extant example of icon painting in Bosnia dating from pre-Ottoman times.
 It is the processional icon of the Virgin and Child painted on one side, and of St. John the Baptist on the other.
 Popularly known as the Čajniče Beauty and deemed miraculous, the icon comes from the Church of the Assumption, a traditional place of pilgrimage.
 It is the work of a Byzantine artist painted in the first half of the fourteenth century, or as historians estimate, around 1329–1330.

+History

+Old Church – Church of the Ascension of Christ

+The old church was used as a parish church until the construction of the new church.
+There is no exact information about the time of its construction, but it is known that it was renovated in 1893.
+From the records in various books kept in the Čajniče collection of old books, the church certainly existed before 1893, the year of renovation.

+One of such records is found in the book from the late 15th or early 16th century.
+The record states that the book was donated by “servant of God Ilija Savić Aksenti for eternal remembrance in the temple of the Assumption of the Most Holy Theotokos”, which most likely refers to the Herzegovina Metropolitan Aksenti (1751-1763).
+This shows that a church with the same temple dedication existed in Čajniče in the mid-18th century.
+There is a record in another book from 1651, with two inscriptions, one by a priest named Jovo Vergović from 1833 and the other record from the same year about the Gradaščević rebellion.

+Judging by its external appearance and some other characteristics, it can be said that the building is significantly older.
+This primarily refers to the very modest facade, simple structural system and the fact that the floor level is buried in relation to the ground, similar to other old churches such as in Mostar or in Čelebići near Foča.
+According to the data from the building's file, prepared by the Institute for the Protection of Monuments of Bosnia and Herzegovina, it is stated that the building can be dated to the very end of the 16th or beginning of the 17th century, when a large number of Orthodox churches were built or renovated throughout Bosnia and Herzegovina.